The Surface Water and Ocean Topography (SWOT) mission

 Benefits to Canadians

-The information received will greatly improve the delivery of services related to key national priorities, such as marine safety and security, water management, responsible resource development, environmental monitoring, canadian fisheries, marine transportation and sustainable development in the North.
+The information received is greatly improving the delivery of services related to key national priorities related to water, such as marine safety and security, water management, responsible resource development, fisheries, climate change adaptation, marine transportation and sustainable development in the North.
 For example:

 Marine safety and security